Arifakash16/EasyLearn/README.md

 # EasyLearn

 It is a Java-based Android application.
-To build this project, I used Android Studio and Gradle build automation tools.
-Also used a Java language.
+To build this project, I used Android Studio, Gradle build automation tools, Java language, and XML.
 The main clients of this application are Class 1-12 students, Admission students, and Job seekers.
 The features are:
   1. log in